 UNHCR report reveals that more than half of the world's school-age refugee children do not get an education.

-Documents and external links
+Publications and external links I

 - Her Turn: It's time to make refugee girls' education a priority